Econify/generative-ts/README.md

 # generative-ts

-**a typescript utility library for building LLM applications+agents for node and the browser**
+**a typescript library for building LLM applications+agents**

 [![Documentation](https://img.shields.io/badge/docs-generative--ts-blue)](https://econify.github.io/generative-ts/)

-generative-ts is an unopinionated, web-first utility library for LLM applications.
-Its core functionality revolves around providing a type-safe interface for interacting with a wide variety of LLM providers using their "native" APIs.
-It's *not* a heavy abstraction or wrapper around a bunch of existing SDKs.
-It *is* tiny, portable, and comes with some useful extra features.
+generative-ts is a web-first library for programming LLM applications.
+Its core feature is allowing you to easily use a wide variety of different [model providers](#model-providers) with minimal code and dependencies, while still exposing their native APIs so as to not get in your way.
+We provide some useful features on top of that for common applications like Chatbots, Tool Use, RAG, and Agents.

 ## Features

-- **Simple**: Provides support for many different [model providers](#model-providers), giving typesafe interfaces to the APIs as they're already defined
+- **Simple**: *NOT* a heavy duty abstraction or framework.
+The library is easy to understand and model APIs are exposed 1:1.
+- **Minimal**: *NOT* a wrapper of a bunch of different SDKs.
+It uses a small number of dependencies and also provide [scoped packages](#packages) for fine-grained installs.
-- **Minimal/Portable**: Runs in node or the browser, has tiny bundles and [scoped packages](#packages) for fine-grain installs
+- **Portable**: Can run in node or entirely in the browser
-- **Features**
-  - Stuff
-  - Goes
-  - Here
+- **Just HTTP**: It uses native fetch out of the box, giving you universal control of timeout, retries, and proxies.
+You can also [inject your own HTTP client](#custom-http-client) as an alternative.
+- **Versatile**: Provides utilities for things like Chatbots, Tool Use, RAG, and Agents (mostly coming in beta)

 ## Install